 Signs and Symptoms of Addiction

-It is important to be honest with yourself about signs you may have observed in the potentially addicted person.
+It is important, to be honest with yourself about signs you may have observed in the potentially addicted person.
 Often there is a tendency to want to deny what is happening.
 Loved ones of addicts may find themselves choosing to believe lies and accepting excuses because they are frightened of the truth.
 Enabling behavior is another dangerous pitfall.
-Enabling consists of doing things which may be well-intentioned, but instead, help the addict continue his or her destructive behavior.
+Enabling consists of doing things that may be well-intentioned, but instead, help the addict continue his or her destructive behavior.
 It can take the form of giving them money, covering for their behavior, or anything else that insulates them from the consequences of their actions.
 The focus must always be on getting the addict real help for their problem, rather than putting out the fires while they continue to use.

 Here are some questions you can ask to help determine if your loved one may be an addict: